Top 12 Most Spoken Languages In The World In 2023

 Want to know a fun fact about languages?
-There are over 7,000 languages in the world, but only 23 of them are spoken by the majority.
+There are over 7,100+ languages in the world, but only 23 of them are spoken by the majority.
+So, which are the most spoken languages in the world?

 When it comes to the most popular languages, it is easy to guess that English and Chinese make a list.
-But would you have guessed that Bengali is among the top 12 most spoken languages?
-Probably not.
+Similarly, English remains the most spoken language in 2023, with approximately 1.5 billion people speaking it.

-Too lazy to go through the entire article?
-Not every one of our readers will read the article word by word, and we get it!
-So, here is a quick table with a list of the top 12 most spoken languages and their number of speakers.
+Here is a quick table with a list of the top 15 most spoken languages and their number of speakers.

 Sr. No.LanguageNumber of speakers